The Certificate II in Plumbing (Pre-apprenticeship) is the recognised pre-apprenticeship pathway into a career in plumbing.

-Get a head start on your Apprenticeship and learn the tools and equipment of the plumbing trade.
-You'll learn to plan, mark out, and calculate basic plumbing tasks.
+In this course, students will get a head start on their apprenticeship and learn the tools and equipment of the plumbing trade.
+They'll learn to plan, mark out, and calculate basic plumbing tasks.

-You'll learn in our professional workshops, where you can practice skills and try things you might not see on an everyday worksite.
+Individuals will learn in our professional workshops, where they can practice skills and try things they might not see on an everyday worksite.

-After graduating, you might like to undertake further study in the CPC32413 Certificate III in Plumbing.
+After graduating, students might like to undertake further study in the CPC32420 Certificate III in Plumbing.

 Course Dates & Times

 On Campus - Starts 20th February - 4 days (M,T,T,F) - 8am - 4.30pm / 2023

 This training is delivered with Victorian and Commonwealth Government funding to eligible individuals.

 Please note that the fees on this webpage, for this particular course: